The new career

 D.T.Hall (1996) in Protean Careers in the 21st Century

-The most distressed clients I work with are those who feel they are the victims of change.
-They are often referred to me for outplacement by their employers wanting to support their employee as they transition out of the organisation.
-These individuals can face redundancy after having been with the company for many years, sometimes decades.
-They suffer with feelings of distress for a number of reasons.
-In some cases they didn’t see the change coming and therefore didn’t have time to react.
-But more often than not, they were aware of the impending change but rather than prepare for its arrival, reacted in denial or conflict.
+The most anxious clients I work with tend to be those who feel they are victims of change.
+Many are referred to me to for outplacement support by their employers as they transition out of the organisation.
+It’s not uncommon for them to be facing redundancy after being with the company for many years, sometimes decades.
+They suffer with feelings of distress and worry for a number of reasons.
+In some cases they didn’t see the change coming and didn’t have time to react.
+But more often than not, they were aware of the impending change but rather than prepare for its arrival, chose denial or conflict.

 Protean careerists are able to anticipate possibilities then respond and adapt effectively to change.
 A protean careerist, someone who adapts a protean career approach, is also committed to their own ongoing personal and professional development.
 By developing their career competencies including interpersonal, communication and transferable work skills they become well-equipped to cope with change.
 They invest time in cultivating their network enabling them to leverage that network when needed.
 They become resilient.

 Here are some practical ways you can prepare yourself for change:

-• diversify the breadth and range of your experience by engaging in new projects when the opportunity arises
+- Diversify your knowledge and experience by engaging in new projects whenever an opportunity arises

-• seek out a mentor who can become a valuable support and help identify areas for development
+- Seek out a mentor or coach who can become a valuable support and help identify areas for development

 “It is not the strongest of the species that survives, or the most intelligent, but rather the one most adaptable to change.”